 Runbox 7 brings a feature that has often been requested; auto updating of the Inbox for when new messages arrive.
 From now on the Inbox will update to show the current state of your messages including any new ones.

-If you need to see the message in full just click on the “Full height” button.
+If you need to see the message in full just click on the “Full height” button in horizontal preview mode.

 The new Draft Desk shows your draft messages as “tiles’ that show a preview of the message content.
 You can easily find the message you want to continue working on and then open it to add more content.